enthought/traits/docs/source/traits_user_manual/advanced.rst

    as the old value (see :ref:`static-notification`).

-Without any trait change notification definitions, it is possible to use default initializers to initialize attributes using object states after instantiation.
-However such usage will often leads to unexpected behavior when notifications for trait changes are defined.
+Without any trait change notification definitions, it is possible to use default initializers to initialize attributes using object state after instantiation.
+However such usage will often lead to unexpected behavior when notifications for trait changes are defined.

 .. index:: get_default_value()